 How Do Continuous Monitoring and Continuous Auditing Differ?

-Although continuous monitoring and continuous auditing both use automated tools to gather real-time data, they provide different insights to different audiences.
+Although continuous monitoring and auditing both use automated tools to gather real-time data, they provide different insights to different audiences.

 Continuous monitoring lets management respond to threats that affect its operations and business processes.
 For example, an automated tool may provide alerts about new zero-day exploits that require a software update to maintain the effectiveness of controls.